kettanaito/atomic-layout/README.md

 ## Examples

-> The examples below are going to use the `atomic-layout` library based on `styled-components`.
-To apply these examples to other Atomic Layout packages (i.e. `@atomic-layout/styled`) install that package properly and follow _the very same example_.
+> Although the examples below use `atomic-layout` package, they are fully compliant with other styling implementations (i.e. `@atomic-layout/emotion`).

 ### Basics